chaihigh/hello-world/README.md

 # hello-world
 Getting reacquainted

-Hey, this is some basic practice for remembering how to all the stuff that's not the actual coding.
+Hey, this is some basic practice for remembering how to do all the stuff that's not the actual coding.